appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 }
 ```

+With this `global.yaml` and the `Nginx` configuration, the users can access the Appcircle Enterprise App Store and Testing Distribution from the internet safely.

 ## Use-Case 2

 In this use-case;

 - The Appcircle server will use a self-signed certificate,
-- The Enterprise Appstore will be accessed with a custom domain and with `HTTP`,
+- The Enterprise App Store will be accessed with a custom domain and with `HTTP`,
 - The Testing Distribution will be accessed with the default domain and with `HTTPS`.

 ```yaml